The Glia Society

-Copy for Thoth is published without alterations and as close as possible to what the author wrote or created (insofar electronic word processing allows this; some formatting changes are inevitable).
-Note this means one's possible errors too remain uncorrected; to write correctly is the author's task.
-So please check copy for errors repeatedly and meticulously before submission.
+Copy for Thoth is published without alterations and as close as possible to what the author wrote or created (insofar as electronic word processing allows this; some formatting changes are inevitable).
+Notice that this means that one's possible errors too remain uncorrected; to write correctly is the author's task.
+Please check copy for errors repeatedly and meticulously before submission.
 Do not just rely on a software spelling checker.

-Note the previous paragraph implies one needs to put one's name and the possible title of one's submission in one's copy.
+Notice that the previous paragraph implies one needs to put one's name and the possible title of one's submission in one's copy.
 Leaving these out implies that the copy is anonymous and/or has no title.
-For clarity; this means the name and title must be in the submission itself, not just in an accompanying note.
+For clarity; this means that the name and title must be in the submission itself, not just in an accompanying note.
 The previous sentence follows from the fact that copy is not altered, implying that the author's name and title are not added if one does not put them in oneself.

 It is recommended to put one's address in one's copy so that readers can respond directly to the author if they wish.
 Remarks to the Administrator about copy are not passed on to the author.

 Copy can be submitted at any time and will appear in the next issue.
 Please try to get it right at once and not send corrections or corrected versions to already submitted copy.
 Thoth appears bimonthly in February, April, and so on, provided a minimum amount of copy is available.
 Obviously, there is no "deadline"; the time to send copy is when that copy is ready.